yanghengtang/tp/docs/UserGuide.md

 ### Deleting a specialisation : `delete_tag_d`

-You can delete the doctor's specialisation from the system.
+Allows you to delete a specialisation from a specific doctor in the system.

 Format: `delete_tag_d INDEX t\SPECIALISATION`